 - SPARK MLib: This is spark’s machine learning library which is quite scalable.
 It has advanced algorithms and high-speed functionality.
 It contains algorithms like clustering, regression, classification, and collaborative filtering.

 - SPARK GraphX: This is the API for graph execution.
 It is a network graph analytics engine and data store.
 It facilitates new Graph abstraction – a directed multigraph with properties related to each vertex and edge.

 WHERE IS SPARK USEFUL?

-- BETTER FOR ITERATIONS: Spark has Resilient Distributed Datasets(RDD) which allows multiple iteration as opposed to MapReducce which writes interim results on a disk.
+- BETTER FOR ITERATIONS: Spark has Resilient Distributed Datasets(RDD) which allows multiple iterations as opposed to MapReduce which writes interim results on a disk.

 - HELPFUL IN MACHINE LEARNING: As mentioned earlier, it has an in-built machine learning library called MLib.
 It has some interesting algorithms that run out of memory.
 This assists machine learning processes.

 If you ask an experienced data scientist, he/she would tell you that there’s a place for both of these frameworks in big data.
 As much as people like to believe, Hadoop still remains crucial for big data while Spark provides speed and agility.

 Differences Between Hadoop and Spark

 - PERFORMANCE: Spark has an in-built memory and has a lightning speed.
 It supports real-time data analytics which is the backbone of IoT economy.
 It is ideal for machine learning as well.
 Hadoop MapReduce, on the other hand, uses batch processing.
 It was developed with the purpose of gathering data from websites.
 Thus, it is only ideal for that purpose.